soundpress/RulesOfNYC/docs/c19/index.rst

 (c) Credit Card Processing Fees.
-Any fees withheld by the Technology System Provider for processing the credit/debit/prepaid card, E-Hail App that provides for E-Payment, or Digital Wallet Application must not exceed five percent (5%) of the total fare.
+Any fees withheld by the Technology System Provider for processing the credit/debit/prepaid card transaction however processed, including by any E-Hail Application that provides for E-Payment, or Digital Wallet Application must not exceed three point seven five percent (3.75%) of the total amount processed in connection with such transaction.
+Note: This rule is applicable only for any and all contracts entered into after October 1, 2019.